 Granting Royal Assent to bills passed by the Legislative Assembly is one of the Lieutenant Governor's core constitutional duties.

 The Lieutenant Governor's role is entrenched in history and tradition.
-A part of this are the symbols of the office, such as the flag and civil uniform and ceremonial protocols that should be followed.
+A part of this are the symbols of the office, such as the vice-regal emblem, flag, and civil uniform, and the ceremonial protocols that should be followed.